smussenden/russia-disinformation-analysis/memo-01.md

 ## Phase 1: Build RT Scraper

 _Learning Goals_
+* Learn the technical skills necessary to:
-* Learn to build a web scraper
+  * Build a web scraper and associated database
-* Learn to create a database of unstructured data
+  * Analyze the data gathered

 _Deliverables_
 * A web scraper deployable to RT.com that will sensibly gather and store articles and their associated metadata